ho0405/ho0405/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Daol Company as Founder/Frontend Developer
+- 🔭 I’m currently working on Daol Consulting as Founder/Frontend Developer
 - 🌱 I’m currently learning Computer Science at University of Lethbridge
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...